 About me

-Currently, I am a Presidential Postdoctoral Research Fellow at Princeton University, in the Civil and Environmental Engineering Department.
-Beginning January 2025, I will be an Assistant Professor in the Department of Civil and Engineering at Northwestern University (more information soon!)
+Currently, I am an Assistant Professor in the Department of Civil and Engineering at Northwestern University and PI of the Adaptive Structures Laboratory.
 I hold a PhD in Mechanical Engineering from Boston University, and a B.S. in Mathematics with a minor in Hispanic Studies from Davidson College.